-- Alvaro JARRÍN, "The Politics of Beauty," in ReVista. - Cesar SABINO, "Building Muscles in Rio's Fitness Clubs: The Ritual Use of Anabolic Steroids," in ReVista.
+- Alvaro JARRÍN, "The Politics of Beauty," in ReVista. - Cesar SABINO, "Building Muscles in Rio's Fitness Clubs: The Ritual Use of Anabolic Steroids," in ReVista. - Plastic Surgery Obsession (Unreported World)

-MIDTERM PAPER DUE: March 11 (Friday)
+MIDTERM PAPER DUE: March 13 (Monday)

-The prompt for this assignment will be posted March 3 by 5:00 p.m.
-Paper is due on March 11, by 11:59 p.m.
+The prompt for this assignment will be posted March 3.
+Paper is due on March 13, by 11:59 p.m.
 Please follow instructions for submission in the prompt.